lutfime/MapViewWrapperExample/README.md

 When developing iOS apps that require maps, you often face the choice between Apple Maps and Google Maps.

 To address this challenge, you can establish a protocol (abstraction) that any map framework can conform to.
+Rather than interacting with specific map implementations, any class requiring map functionality interacts with this protocol, introducing a layer of flexibility to your code.

 Map view implementation in this project
 1. Apple Map View